Can I transfer Windows 7 from one computer to another?

-How to move installed Windows 7 to a new PC step by step?
+How to transfer Windows 7 to another computer step by step

 Usually, if you want to use the old system and applications after replacing your old computer with a new one, the direct way is to reinstall system and other applications on the new PC.
 But the fact is that users don’t expect to reinstall system or important programs because it’s really a laborious and time-consuming process.
-Luckily, there are 2 other methods that can help to move installed Windows 7 to a new PC.
+Luckily, there are 2 other methods that can help to transfer Windows 7 to a new computer.
 Compared with Method 1, Method 2 is much easier.

 Method 1.
 Windows built-in tool - Sysprep (System Preparation Tool)

 Windows 7 System Preparation Tool (Sysprep) is a powerful built-in tool which is able to transfer existing Windows 7 to a new computer, maintaining all installed programs, user profiles and program settings.
 Learn how to use Sysprep and deploy Windows 7 installation to another computer in detail below:

 #1.
 Generalize the Windows installation on your old PC

 - Browse to “C:\Windows\System32\Sysprep” folder and run the sysprep.exe.

 - In the System Preparation Tool window, select Enter System Out-Of-Box Experience (OOBE) from the System Cleanup Action drop down, check the Generalize checkbox, and select Shutdown in the Shutdown Options.